advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4.md

 A flexible understanding of state transitions is crucial for troubleshooting MySQL network problems.
 For example:

 -   **CLOSE_WAIT State**: A large number of *CLOSE_WAIT* states on the server indicates that the application did not close connections promptly or failed to initiate the close process, causing connections to linger in this state.
--   **SYN_RCVD State**: Numerous *SYN_RCVD* states may suggest a SYN flood attack, where an excessive number of SYN requests overwhelm the server¡¯s capacity to handle them effectively.
+-   **SYN_RCVD State**: Numerous *SYN_RCVD* states may suggest a SYN flood attack, where an excessive number of SYN requests overwhelm the server's capacity to handle them effectively.

 Understanding these state transitions helps in diagnosing and addressing network-related problems more effectively.